Virtualization-projects/rancher-labs-wiki/Creating-Rancher-Environments-in--v1.6.13.md

 In Rancher Server, click on **Infrastructure** -> **Add Hosts** in the Windows environment.
 Follow the instructions on the screen.

 * Subnet: Set the subnet you what to set to this Windows instance.
-* Route IP: Set the route IP for this instance. <Describe what is the Route IP> In our AWS EC2 example, the route IP is the IP of `Subnet B`.  case, you need to set the IP of subnet B.
+* Route IP: Set the route IP for this instance. <Describe what is the Route IP> In our AWS EC2 example, the route IP is the IP of `Subnet B`.
-* Agent IP (Option): This is the public IP of the instance.
+* Agent IP (Optional): This is the public IP of the instance.

 After running the custom command to add the hosts, you'll need to wait a couple minutes before the host is up and running in Rancher.
 There will be a couple infrastructure stacks launched and running on the hosts.